Skip to content

 COAPRT accredits baccalaureate programs in parks, recreation, tourism, sport management, event management, therapeutic recreation and leisure studies offered at regionally accredited institutions within the United States and its territories, and at nationally accredited institutions in Canada and Mexico.
 COAPRT is, in turn, accredited by the Council on Higher Education Accreditation (CHEA).

-Click here to view the COPART 2023 Annual Report for the Department of Parks, Recreation and Tourism Management.
+Click here to view current and past COAPRT Annual Reports for the Department of Parks, Recreation and Tourism Management.

 • COAPRT Target Results Reporting